digital-asset/docs.daml.com/docs/2.9.0/docs/query/pqs-user-guide.rst

 .. _pqs-connect-header:

-Connect to the PQS PostgreSQL datastore
+Connect to the PQS PostgreSQL Datastore
 =======================================

 The database connection is handled by the JDBC API, so you need to provide the following (all have defaults):